cartrawler/cartrawler.github.io/docs/ios/inpath/implementationSteps.md

 ---
 ### Present the SDK

-After initialisation and setup of your CTContext object for InPath, you must use the following presentation method:
+After initialisation and setup of your CTContext object for In Path, you must use the following presentation method:

 ```java
 let viewController = UIViewController() // Your view controller from which the SDK will be presented.